1,001 Sayings and Deeds of the Prophet

 When I said that, he left us without saying anything and I heard that he was hitting his thigh and saying, "But man is more quarrelsome than anything."
 (18:54)

-Insomnia may not have been the cause for the Prophet's night time devotions.
+Insomnia may not have been the cause for Muhammad's nighttime devotions.

 Narrated Abu Huraira: